stan-dev/design-docs/designs/0033-declaration-annotations.md

 ### Why Use Annotations

-Annotations give "hints" to Stan about details of how to treat your model.
+Annotations give hints to Stan about details of how to treat your model.
 For example, if you are using a backend which supports computation on GPUs, then the annotation